woolllff/DAA_project/README.md

 <p>
 algo1 - O(nlog(n))
 <br>
-algo2 - O(n) Average , O(n^2) worst
+algo2 - O(n) Average , O(n^2) Worst-case
 <br>
-algo3 - O(n) worst
+algo3 - O(n) Worst-case
 <br>
-medianOfmedian is a recursive algo, so it goes like
+Median of medians is a recursive algorithm, which has a time complexity of

     n + n/5 + n/25 + ......
 1 = n (1 + 1/5 + 1/25 + ....  ) = 5n/4 = O(n)

-partition is a linear algo. compares each element to pivot and makes partition. =O(n).
+Partition is a linear algorithm.
+It compares each element of the array to the pivot and partitions the array which takes O(n) time.

 <br>
-Partialsort is a recursive algo. by using Median of median we can eliminate atleast a fraction of the orignal array. r>1
+Partial sort is a recursive algorithm.
+By using median of medians algorithm, we can eliminate atleast a fraction of the orignal array (Here r > 1)

     n + n/r + n/r^2 + ......
 1 = n( 1 + 1/r + 1/r^2 + .... ) = n/(1-1/r) = O(n)
 </p>

-#### Proof Of Corretness:
+#### Proof Of Correctness:
 <p>
-Lets say the ans is some halfset, and given sum(ans) is max.
+Let us say that the answer is some half-set and given that sum(ans) is maximum.
 <br>
-now if we subtract a constant from every halfset we still have sum(ans) as max.<br>
+Now if we subtract a constant from every half-set we still have sum(ans) as maximum.<br>
-Lets take the constant as sum(B)<br>
+Let us take the constant to be sum(B)<br>
-so the max becomes, sum(ans) - sum(B) == sum(ans[i] - B[i]).<br>
+So the maximum sum is given by, sum(ans) - sum(B) == sum(ans[i] - B[i]).<br>
-which in turn is sum(n0's + nC[i])<br>
+This in turn is sum(n0's + nC[i])<br>
-so we need to take the sum of n greatest C[i].
+So we need to take the sum of the n greatest C[i].
 </p>

 ### Data-structures used:
-Array/List(python).
+Array/List(Python).

 ### Notable Defects / Side Effects:
-One defect that we have encountered is if more than one solution exists, our algo will depend on the arrangement of the array.
+One defect that we have encountered is that, if more than one solution exists, our answer will depend on the initial arrangement of the input array.

 ### How to run the code:
-Run main.py using python3.6 >, it shows a tupple as output which states if the ans by algo3 = to ans by algo1, and if the sum of both the ans are same or not .
-The makeTestCases.py file is to generate randon testcases and answers using algo1 which takes O(nlog(n)) time. the testcase.txt file stores the testcases as a bunch of 4 lines containing resp n ,A, B ,ans.
+Run main.py using python3.6 (or above).
+It outputs a tuple which states if the answer given by algo3 is equal to answer by algo1 and if the sum of both the answer is same or not.
+The makeTestCases.py file is to generate random test cases and answers using algo1 which takes O(nlog(n)) time.
+The testcase.txt file stores the test cases as a bunch of 4 lines containing n, A, B, answer respectively.

-### Sourses referred:
+### Sources referred:
-https://www.youtube.com/watch?v=fcf56RTbkHc&feature=youtu.be for median of median.
+https://www.youtube.com/watch?v=fcf56RTbkHc&feature=youtu.be for median of medians.<br>
-Class notes for Quick Sort.
+Referred class notes for Quick Sort.
 ### Contributions:
-##### Utkarsh Agarwal(IMT2018082), Neetha Reddy(IMT2018050)
+##### Utkarsh Agarwal(IMT2018082): Proof of correctness, documentation, test cases and implementation of codes
+##### Neetha Reddy(IMT2018050): Pseudo codes, documentation and implementation of codes